 Funder: Garfield Weston Foundation

-Bahamas Forestry Unit
+Bahamas: Bahamas Forestry Unit

 British Virgin Islands: National Parks Trust of the Virgin Islands

-Montserrat Department of Environment
+Montserrat: Montserrat Department of Environment

-Puerto Rico Department of Environmental and Natural Resources
+Puerto Rico: Puerto Rico Department of Environmental and Natural Resources

-University of Puerto Rico, Mayaguez Campus
+Puerto Rico: University of Puerto Rico, Mayaguez Campus

-Turks and Caicos Department of Environment and Coastal Resources
+Turks and Caicos Islands: Turks and Caicos Department of Environment and Coastal Resources

 Funder: Darwin Initiative

 St Helena is home to 45 endemic higher plant species, many under severe threat of extinction, and at least ten with fewer than 100 plants remaining in the wild, and several more with fragmented, small or declining ranges.
-This project is seeking to improve the representation of the threatened endemics in ex situ collections through a gap analysis of existing ex situ collections, capacity building in seed conservation and horticulture (training and equipment), and collecting and banking seeds and spores of endemic plants.
+This project seeked to improve the representation of the threatened endemics in ex situ collections through a gap analysis of existing ex situ collections, capacity building in seed conservation and horticulture (training and equipment), and collecting and banking seeds and spores of endemic plants.